Types of Major Works

 Major Works Payment Options

 Tell us if you are finding it difficult to pay your bill.
 We are here to give you the help and support you need to manage your payments.
-We can help you work out which one of our payment methods is best for you.
-Download a copy of our Leaseholder Payment options for full details.

-Resident and Estates team - Major Works
+Investment Team - Major Works

 Stevenage Borough Council